17 Fads Of The 60s As Remembered

 President John F. Kennedy in The Early 1960s

-The Early And Mid 1960s
+The Early and Mid 1960s

 The early and mid 1960s were a special time in my life.
 I was young, idealistic, and enthusiastic.
 There was nothing my country or I couldn't do if we put our minds to it.
 In reflecting on those glory years of my life, there were a number of fads which I experienced and defined my youth.
-In this article I share with my readers 17 significant fads of the first half of the 60s decade as I recall them.
+In this article I share with my readers 17 significant fads of the first half of the 60s decade as I remember them.

 President Kennedy 1961 Inaugural Address

 When the decade of the 60s began, I was starting the latter half of my sophomore year of high school.
 There was optimism in the country because it was election year, and the Democratic Party candidate that year was a fairly young senator from Massachusetts, John F. Kennedy.
 Kennedy had ideas for re-energizing the United States and taking it to new heights.